zelanko/sql-docs.pt-br/docs/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.md

 ## <a name="permissions"></a>Permissões

-Essa exibição exige a permissão VIEW DATABASE STATE.
+Este modo de exibição requer a permissão VIEW SERVER STATE.

 ## <a name="remarks"></a>Comentários